 All students at Wimbledon have access to the Technically Enhanced Studio.
 It has a lighting rig to facilitate lighting and projection set up and the green screen enables post production effects on moving image work.
 The studio is networked to other spaces within the college.

 In Wimbledon’s industry standard theatre, students are supported through the whole performance process, from rehearsal to staged production.
-The theatre is currently undergoing redevelopment with an expected completion date of summer 2021.

 Wimbledon’s costume workshop combines studio space with industry standard equipment to help students produce professional costumes.
 Students have access to dress stands, hat blocks, industrial irons, over lockers, pattern cutting tables, sewing machines, steamers and a digital embroidery machine.
 There is a material store providing low cost materials for students.